JoeYZXd/RMBG-1.4/README.md

 RMBG v1.4 is our state-of-the-art background removal model, designed to effectively separate foreground from background in a range of categories and image types.
-This model has been trained on a carefully selected dataset, which includes: general stock images, e-commerce, gaming, and advertising content, making it suitable for various use cases.
+This model has been trained on a carefully selected dataset, which includes: general stock images, e-commerce, gaming, and advertising content, making it suitable commercial use cases powering enterprise content creation at scale.
+It is ideal where content safety, legally licensed datasets, and bias mitigation is paramount.

-Developed by BRIA AI, RMBG v1.4 is available as an open-source tool for non-commercial use.
+Developed by BRIA AI, RMBG v1.4 is available as an open-source model for non-commercial use.

 [CLICK HERE FOR A DEMO](https://huggingface.co/spaces/briaai/BRIA-RMBG-1.4)
 ![examples](t4.png)